Metallicity Gradients in Modern Cosmological Simulations I: Tension Between Smooth Stellar Feedback Models and Observations: Introduction

 A galaxy's metal content is oftentimes not homogeneously distributed.
 Galaxies in the local Universe typically have more metals in their nuclear regions than the outskirts \citep[e.g.,][]{Searle_1971,Zaritsky_1994,Kewley_2010,Berg_2015,Ho_2015,Belfiore_2017,Grasha_2022,Chen_2023,Khoram_2025}.
-This is most likely a product of galaxies forming inside-out: the stellar populations in the interior form and evolve earlier than those of the outskirts, chemically enriching the inner regions first \citep[][etc]{Prantzos_2000,Pilkington_2012,Perez_2013,Tissera_2019}.
-This radially decreasing distribution of metals is commonly parameterized by a single linear fit\ignorespaces \footnote{\ignorespaces We note that there have also been efforts -- in both observations and simulations -- to fit metallicity profiles with multiple regressions \citep[][]{Tapia_2022,Chen_2023,Chen_2024,Tapia_Contreras_2025}, splines \citep{Garcia_2023}, and/or non-parametric methods \citep[see, e.g.,][]{Kirby_2011,Acharyya_2024}. } (in logarithmic metallicity) and thus characterized by its gradient -- the slope of that regression.
+This is most likely a product of galaxies forming inside-out: the stellar populations in the interior form and evolve earlier than those of the outskirts, chemically enriching the inner regions first \citep[][etc]{Prantzos_2000,Pilkington_2012,Perez_2013,Tissera_2019}.\ignorespaces \footnote{\ignorespaces ~\!Since much of the enrichment from massive stars occurs rapidly ($\lesssim100$ Myr), it is not necessarily the inside-out growth that leads to persistently negative gradients.
+Rather the ratio of metal enrichment to metal-diluting gas across radii is what sets (and changes) a metallicity gradient \citep[see, e.g.,][]{Garcia_2023, Graf_2024}. } This radially decreasing distribution of metals is commonly parameterized by a single linear fit\ignorespaces \footnote{\ignorespaces We note that there have also been efforts -- in both observations and simulations -- to fit metallicity profiles with multiple regressions \citep[][]{Tapia_2022,Chen_2023,Chen_2024,Tapia_Contreras_2025}, splines \citep{Garcia_2023}, and/or non-parametric methods \citep[see, e.g.,][]{Kirby_2011,Acharyya_2024}. } (in logarithmic metallicity) and thus characterized by its gradient -- the slope of that regression.
 Given the simplistic inside-out evolutionary view, galaxies should have ``negative'' gradients.
 Typical values for the negative gradients of ``normal'' observed galaxies in the local Universe are around $-0.05\pm0.05~{\rm dex/kpc}$ \citep[e.g.,][]{Rupke_2010b,Sanchez_2014,Sanchez_Menguiano_2016,Grasha_2022}.
 Not all galaxies exhibit negative metallicity gradients, however; galaxies -- both in simulations and observations -- undergoing strong inflow/outflow events, pristine gas inflows, and/or mergers can exhibit flattened or even positive gradients \cite[see, e.g.,][]{Rupke_2010a,Rupke_2010b,Torrey_2012,Ceverino_2016,Tissera_2022,Venturi_2024}.
 Moreover, observations with limited angular resolution, signal-to-noise, and/or spectral resolution add complexity and seem to artificially flatten gradients \citep[see work by][]{Yuan_2013,Mast_2014,Poetrodjojo_2019,Acharyya_2020,Grasha_2022}.
 Galaxies of different masses also exhibit different gradients. \cite{Belfiore_2017}, using Sloan Digital Sky Survey (SDSS) IV, suggest that galaxies with lower masses $(M_\star \sim10^{9.5}M_\odot)$ and higher masses $(M_\star \sim10^{11.0}M_\odot)$ have flatter gradients than systems of intermediate mass $(M_\star \sim10^{10.5}M_\odot)$, which have the strongest negative gradients.